 If you’re interested in translating or adapting this post, pleaseemail us first.

-eBay Social has graduated out of beta, serving over 150,000 active users who purchased more than a million products and received over 58 million RUB (almost $750,000) of cashback.
+eBay Bonus has graduated out of beta, serving over 150,000 active users who purchased more than a million products and received over 58 million RUB (almost $750,000) of cashback.
 The attained metrics give us a chance to reveal what the Martians have done to achieve these results.

 The Martians’ mission is to build the entire product end-to-end and deliver it ready-to-operate, while the eBay team is engaged in strategy and promotion.
-Martians have been a core tech team behind eBay Social since 2014, building it from the very first line of code and covering all the technical areas—the process of development and deployment, designing and implementing product features and interfaces, and product analytics.
+Martians have been a core tech team behind eBay Bonus since 2014, building it from the very first line of code and covering all the technical areas—the process of development and deployment, designing and implementing product features and interfaces, and product analytics.

 Sure it changed Evil Martians too.
-This project kicked off the own Martian User Interface Design team. eBay Social was the first mature Martian project where we’ve applied the Growth Hacking methodology together with the customer.
+This project kicked off the own Martian User Interface Design team. eBay Bonus was the first mature Martian project where we’ve applied the Growth Hacking methodology together with the customer.
 We’ve made performance-based UI design our top priority to double the conversion rate of some critical funnels.
 The project gave rise to several popular Martian open source projects and kickstarted a Martian initiative to promote GraphQL, improve the technology support via a number of gems for Ruby on Rails projects, and educate tech teams worldwide to use it wisely.

 eBay is a pioneer in ecommerce and a global marketplace leader that currently connects 182M active buyers and 32,000 sellers, operating in 190 markets worldwide.
 It’s a public company with $2.9 billion of revenue. eBay is in the Top 5 of the most popular online marketplaces worldwide in 2019, ranked by gross merchandise value, and in 2020 Top 10 rating of the world’s leading ecommerce companies by market cap.